 Additionally, participants in the incentive bonus plan have the irrevocable option to voluntarily defer receipt of all or part of their immediate awards in order to receive them at the same defined dates as applied to mandatory deferred awards.
 These voluntary deferrals are remeasured at each applicable date as defined in the incentive bonus plan with remeasurement gains or losses recognized in net income.
 As these voluntarily deferred awards vest immediately, they are expensed in the award year to which they relate and reflected as liabilities, adjusted by applicable remeasurement gains or losses during the deferral period until paid.
-As at December 31, 2023, \$182,317 [2022 - \$261,040] in incentive bonuses adjusted for remeasurement gains or losses has been voluntarily deferred under the incentive plan.
+As at December 31, 2024, \$172,981 [2023 - \$182,317] in incentive bonuses adjusted for remeasurement gains or losses has been voluntarily deferred under the incentive plan.

-[g] In 2021, UTAM implemented retention arrangements for employees payable on various future dates.
+- [g] In 2021, UTAM implemented retention arrangements for employees payable on various future dates.
 Awards under these arrangements have associated terms and conditions variously applicable to employees and to UTAM.
 UTAM's financial obligations for the first arrangements are recognized evenly over the period in which they were first established to the period in which the obligations crystallize, adjusted for any obligations that lapse under the terms and conditions.
 Arrangements that apply to subsequent periods begin to be recognized when earlier arrangements crystallize.
-As the first arrangements crystallized in 2023, only obligations that crystallize in 2024 remain to be fully expensed and paid.
-As at December 31, 2023, the maximum obligation to be recognized in future periods is \$507,633 [2022 - \$1,953,400].
-The expense under the retention arrangements was \$770,645 [2022 - \$575,844] for the year.

-[h] Transactions with key management personnel
+The first arrangements crystallized in 2023, and the remaining obligations crystallized and were fully expensed and paid in 2024.
+As at December 31, 2024, the maximum obligation to be recognized in future periods is \$0 [2023 \$507,633].
+The expense under the retention arrangements was \$691,829 [2023 \$770,645] for the year. - [h] Transactions with key management personnel